Kim Crewe | Brighton & Horsham

 Christina Morris | Brighton

 Since qualifying in 2007 Christina has gained extensive experience working with children, young people and adults.
 She worked for two years for a counselling service in a local university and then worked as a counsellor for an organisation who provided counselling in primary and secondary schools.
 Christina also worked in private practice with adult clients during this time.

 Christina’s training is in Psychodynamic counselling with a theoretical background in psychoanalysis, over the years she has developed her knowledge and adapted her practice to work within a wide variety of models to work successfully with a wide range of clients of various ages and concerns.

 Christina believes that counselling is a journey of exploration; working through thoughts and feelings to help people understand unconscious processes.
 She feels it is important to ensure she provides a containing therapeutic relationship so she will use a variety of skills to suit the needs of her clients.
 This may be through play and art with children or dream work and creative thinking with adults to work towards achieving emotional and psychological wellbeing.
-Christina works to the ethical framework of the British Association of Counsellors and Psychotherapists to ensure a safe confidential space of work.
+Christina is accredited by and works to the ethical framework of the British Association of Counsellors and Psychotherapists to ensure a safe confidential space of work.

 Paula Saunders | Brighton

 Paula is a Psychodynamic Counsellor who takes a collaborative, creative approach with clients.
 She was inspired to become a counsellor due to her experience of working for a number of years for charities including The Samaritans, Cruse Bereavement Care and Childline and her belief in and experience of the therapeutic benefits of a safe, confidential space to explore how we are feeling through a trusting, supportive relationship.